iamaryav/ai-notebooks/README.md

 # ai-notebooks
-### Implementing the ML and AI Algorithms and papers in notebooks
+### Implementing the AI Algorithms and papers in notebooks.